Who was the leader of Maryland known for promoting the Act of Toleration?

 Study for the AMSCO AP United States History Exam – Period 2.
 Explore multiple choice questions with hints and explanations.
 Prepare for your AP exam and boost your confidence!

 Cecil Calvert, also known as Lord Baltimore, was the leader of Maryland who played a crucial role in promoting the Act of Toleration in 1649.
-This significant piece of legislation aimed to ensure religious freedom for all Christians in the colony, particularly benefiting Catholics who faced persecution in Protestant England.
-The Act represented an early attempt to create a haven for religious dissenters and was foundational in establishing the principle of religious tolerance in America.
+This law was significant because it granted religious freedom to all Christians and sought to protect the rights of Catholics in a predominantly Protestant region.
+Maryland was established as a haven for Catholics fleeing persecution in England, and the Act of Toleration was an early attempt to ensure peace between differing Christian sects, reflecting Calvert's desire to create a diverse and tolerant society.
+His leadership and advocacy for religious freedom were foundational in Maryland's early governance, making him an essential figure in early American history and the development of religious tolerance in the colonies.

 Subscribe